 2. Layer your lighting

 If you depend primarily on sunlight from windows to illuminate your apartment during the day, the small space can feel tighter and more oppressive as the day progresses and the sun goes down.
-Furthermore, when natural light has faded away, you might be tempted to flip on your desk’s Task Light to work at your desk or simply huddle over the blue light of your computer screen.
+Furthermore, when natural light has faded away, you might be tempted to flip on a task light to work at your desk or simply huddle over the blue light of your computer screen.
 However, narrowing your eyes to better focus on your laptop before glancing around a pitch dark room can cause headaches, disorientation and eye discomfort while contributing to exhaustion.
 A room lacking properly layered lighting can also lead to long-term damage to the health of your eyes.

 3. Use lighting to create "activity zones" and pathways

 The layouts of studio and one-bedroom apartments are typically fairly undefined.
 Most studio apartments have an open floor plan across the kitchen, “bedroom” and “living room” spaces, with the occasional kitchen island separating the oven and prep station from entertainment, work and rest areas.
 One bedroom apartments are situated much the same way, with a single wall separating the bedroom from an otherwise freeform space.
 Instead of breaking up your studio or one-bedroom apartment’s open floor plan with folding screens or obtrusive furniture, use lighting to create “activity zones.”